manku777/Serverless-ETL-BI-on-AWS/README.md

   *  Funnel data has "event_type" like remove_from_cart, add_to_cart, view etc.. and also has column product_id, user_id etc... so I joined this table with customer table and visualize particular customer is removing products from the cart, viewing but not buying etc...

 ## Redshift optimization technique and tuning
+- In order to optimize, we need to first create a schema becasue by default "pg_table_df" contains "pg_catalog" table.
+So for optmizing our data we need to create schema and insert all the values which we have in our redshift cluster.
+Steps for creating are mentioned below:

+  Amazon Redshift -> Configurations -> Workload management -> Select default redshift and create new parameter group under search_path we have do add SCHEMA on which we need optimization and in turn it will add all the tables under this schema